gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 expertRouterAgent.ask("Should I sue my neighbor who caused this damage?");
 ```

-## Parallel Agents
+## Sample for Parallel Agents

 The following example shows how to create a workflow with parallel execution of agents.
+You may check the [Parallel Workflow](https://docs.langchain4j.dev/tutorials/agents#parallel-workflow) for complete samples description or check the runnable test at [TestParallelAgents.java](/src/test/java/com/gl/langchain4j/easyworkflow/TestParallelAgents.java)

 ```java
 Function<AgenticScope, Object> resultFunction = agenticScope -> {